siddharthaasal/Eth-Avax-1/README.md

 ## License

 This contract is released under the MIT License.
-You can find the full license text in the contract source code.
-Make sure to review and understand the terms and conditions of the license before using the contract in your projects.

----

-For more information about error handling and best practices in Solidity smart contract development, refer to the [Solidity documentation](https://soliditylang.org/docs/).